-These two books are designed to make creating PCs and major adversaries easier, by providing character templates which a player or GM can take and personalize.
+These three books are designed to make creating PCs and major adversaries easier, by providing partially complete character templates which a player or GM can take and personalize.
 Warriors is useful for all sorts of soldiers and professional fighters, many suitable as BPRD agents.
-Rogues covers characters from the wrong side of the law, but it could also be useful for all sorts of shadowy types, trackers, spies, and so on.
+Wizards would probably see more use for